AWS-HACKATHON-VIETNAM/MealPrepAI/README.md

 - Python 3.11 (or any CPython 3.10+ build compatible with Django 4.2)
 - PostgreSQL 13+ running locally with a user that can create databases
 - (Optional) AWS credentials with Bedrock access if you want real recipe generation
-- (Optional) A FairPrice API key for live grocery searches

 ## Local Environment Setup